Street Girls

-Street Girls is a low budget 1975 exploitation film directed by Michael Miller and starring Carol Case and Paul Pompian.
+Street Girls is a 1975 American exploitation film directed by Michael Miller and starring Carol Case and Paul Pompian.
 The script was co-written by Barry Levinson.

 Plot

-The search for his school dropout runaway daughter leads a father to the gritty world of sex, drugs and crime where she has landed as an exotic dancer.
+The search for Sven's school dropout runaway daughter Angel leads him into the gritty world of sex, drugs and crime where she has landed as an exotic dancer.

+Production

+Street Girls was filmed on location in Eugene, Oregon.

+Release

+The film screened in Detroit, Michigan beginning April 1, 1975.